THE FOUR VALLEYS, AN OVERVIEW

 "Have they not told thee that faithfulness is a duty on those who follow the mystic way, that it is the true guide to His Holy Presence?
 “But as for those who say, ‘Our Lord is God,’ and who go straight to Him, the angels shall descend to them….”

-Now comes the moment when Baha'u'llah presents his next treaty to His Sufi interlocuter, a mystic and a scholar:
+Now comes the moment when Baha'u'llah presents His next treatise to His Sufi interlocutor, a mystic and a scholar:

 "O My eminent friend!
 Those who progress in mystic wayfaring are of four kinds.
 I shall describe them in brief, that the grades and qualities of each kind may become plain to thee."